foundryvtt/dnd5e/wiki/Activities.md

 ![Activity Sheet - Effect Tab](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/activities/activity-effect.jpg)

 The final tab will vary the most between different activity types.
 Most activity types contain an "Applied Effects" list which specifies what Active Effects present on the item will be available to apply to targets through the chat card.
 The dropdown allows for selecting existing effects on the item, or the plus button can be used to create a new Active Effect.

+Inside the "Additional Settings" dropdown for each effect is a set of level limits.
+These allow restricting what level the effect will be offered for application and follow the same rules as the level limits on the identity tab.